 Magic Smoke Electronics

-I built the Thomas Henry TH-101 VCO with the Magic Smoke Electronics rev1 PCB using a 1992 date code National Semiconductor metal can LM566CH.
+I built the Thomas Henry TH-101 VCO as discussed on the Electro-Music forum.
+I used the Magic Smoke Electronics rev1 PCB and a 1992 date code National Semiconductor metal can LM566CH.

 There are several minor details to be aware of: